smolcodes/java-blog/src/posts/2023-07-01-followingtrends.md

 Truly, I am a changed person.

-Anyway I don't actually know what to put in an about page.
-So instead I've created one page that mashes a lot of trends together.
-This is just how the cookie crumbles.
+Anyway I drastically changed the index page to include a ton of trends I've been admiring in an attempt to be *personal*.
+It's got a currently reading, coffee, now etc etc.

 In this pursuit.
 I poured over docs trying to understand this error